-The Clinical Mental Health Counseling, Marriage and Family Counseling/Therapy, and School Counseling programs at Indiana Wesleyan University are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) (5999 Stevenson Ave., Alexandria, VA 22304, 703-823-9800).
+The Clinical Mental Health Counseling, Marriage and Family Counseling/Therapy, and School Counseling programs at Indiana Wesleyan University are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) (1001 N. Fairfax St., Suite 510), Alexandria, VA 22314, 703-535-5990).
 CACREP is an independent agency recognized by the council for Higher Education Accreditation to accredit masters and doctoral degree programs in the counseling-related professions.
-The accreditation runs through October 31, 2021.
-The current curriculum is designed to meet the 2009 standards, which combined Community Counseling and Mental Health Standards into standards for Clinical Mental Health Counseling programs.
-The Marriage and Family Counseling/Therapy Program is also accredited by the Commission on Accreditation for Marriage and Family therapy Education (COAMFTE).
+The accreditation runs through October 31, 2024 with an interim report in lieu of accreditation through 2030.
+The current curriculum is designed to meet the 2016 standards, which combined Community Counseling and Mental Health Standards into standards for Clinical Mental Health Counseling programs.
+School Counseling students will be required to earn 60 credit hours starting with the Fall 2023 enrollment.

+The Marriage and Family Counseling/Therapy Program is accredited by the Commission on Accreditation for Marriage and Family therapy Education (COAMFTE).

 The School Counseling Program is also approved by the Indiana Professional Standards Board and NCATE.
 NCATE accredits schools, colleges, and departments of education in U.S. colleges and universities, as well as non-university entities, preparing and developing professional educators for work in P-12 school settings, including off-campus programs, distance learning programs, and alternate route programs.

-The Addictions Counseling Program is accredited with the National Addiction Studies Accreditation Commission (NASAC), the only accrediting body that represents addiction-focused educators and practitioners at all levels of academic education, including associate degree, bachelor's degree, master's level certificate, master's degree, post-graduate certificate, and doctoral degree.
+The Addictions Counseling Program is accredited with the National Addiction Studies Accreditation Commission (NASAC), the only accrediting body that represents addiction-focused educators and practitioners at all levels of academic education, including associate degree, bachelor's degree, master's level certificate,